PerConSFA/Snekmer-KBase-App/README.md

 # Dependencies

 Requires installation of the [KBase Software Development Kit (SDK)](https://github.com/kbase/kb_sdk) to use this module.
+May requires knowledgeable usage and workflow literacy of Snekmer software package listed under the citation reference listed below.

 # Setup and test